Skip to main content

 Festive

-Peruvian doughnuts made from squash and sweet potato, deep-fried and drizzled with chancaca, a sugarcane syrup.
-These are a popular street food dessert, especially during festivals.
+Ring-shaped fritters made from squash and sweet potato, deep-fried and drizzled with chancaca, a dark sugarcane syrup.
+You'll find them at street stalls, and they come out in force during festivals.

 vegetarianContains: Gluten